Why Choose Us for Leukemia Care?

 Access to the Newest Cancer Drugs

 Many of our physicians are nationally renowned for their research and clinical expertise.
 As a result, our leukemia program is commonly among the first in the country to test new experimental leukemia drugs via clinical trials sponsored by the National Cancer Institute.
-This means that our patients often have access to promising drugs not commonly available elsewhere in the Chicago area.

 Leaders in Cytogenetic Research